 As an accredited CME provider, Mass General Brigham can designate AMA PRA Category 1 Credit™ for activities that meet ACCME requirements for Mass General Brigham affiliated institutions and provide joint or co-sponsorship with selected outside entities.
 We are committed to improving quality patient care through excellence in learning opportunities that address effective, compassionate and safe patient care.

 The Accreditation Council for Continuing Medical Education (ACCME) divides educational activities up into categories according to venue or mode of presentation.
 There are specific requirements that vary from category to category so it is incumbent on an activity director to become familiar with these distinctions when they are undertaking the instructional design of a particular activity proposal.
 The notion that ‘one size fits all’ and that any activity can be presented as a live symposium is a common misconception.
 Some types of information will best lend itself to a workshop, weekly series, or on-line archived offering depending on the content and goals of the intervention.
 Please see the glossary listing of different activity types for your reference: here.

 Although traditional teaching formats like live symposia lectures still offer significant value, there is an increasing emphasis being placed on innovative educational interventions that align with the goals of health care reform.

-For example, team based and Inter-Professional Education (IPE) activities, evidence based curricula establishing competency milestones, activities that incorporate the basic principles of Dissemination and Implementation (D&I) Science, ‘just-in-time’ and ‘point-of-care’ interventions that are embedded in the day-to-day work flow of health care providers, and activities that integrate educational interventions with performance and quality improvement initiatives demonstrating validated outcome and impact metrics.
+For example, team based and Interprofessional Continuing Education (IPCE) activities, evidence-based curricula establishing competency milestones, activities that incorporate the basic principles of Dissemination and Implementation (D&I) Science, ‘just-in-time’ and ‘point-of-care’ interventions that are embedded in the day-to-day work flow of health care providers, and activities that integrate educational interventions with performance and quality improvement initiatives demonstrating validated outcome and impact metrics.
 Learn more about healthcare quality terminology: here.

 All courses are planned and implemented in accordance with these guidelines: